-The roots of the Domain Name System can be traced back to the ARPANET computer network (forerunner to he Internet) when computer scientists attempted to improve the simplicity of communications upon it.
+The roots of the Domain Name System can be traced back to the ARPANET computer network (forerunner to he Internet) when computer scientists attempted to improve the simplicity of finding resources on it.
 ARPANET was based upon a numerical address system (Assigned Numbers List), which was maintained by Stanford Research Institute and Jon Postel at the Information Sciences Institute (ISI).
 Due to the difficulty of memorising numerical addresses, host names with alphabetical character strings were introduced to ARPANET.
 While alphabetic hostnames were useful for identifying host computers, the underlying network still used numeric addresses.

 The Stanford Research Institute created the Network Information Center (NIC) in 1972 - Elizabeth "Jake" Feinler headed the project - to manage the list of host names.
 Jon Postel assigned the numbers, and the Network Information Center (NIC) distributed them and handled inquiries from users.
 The NIC distributed a master list of hostnames, mapped to numerical addresses, in a text file named: HOSTS.TXT.
 The problem with this system was that each ARPANET node (location) had to manually download and update their HOSTS.TXT file.
 This became a problem as more and more nodes were added to ARPANET, and the inherent unreliability of relying on nodes to manually update a single HOSTS.TXT file became apparent.

 In 1990, according to RFC 1174, the management of Internet numbers was still 'in the hands' of a central authority; named in this RFC as the Internet Assigned Numbers Authority (Jon Postel) and an Internet Registry (IR) named the Network Information Center (DDN-NIC).
 The DNS root zone was administrated exclusively by IANA from 1984-1998; Jon Postel was the head of IANA during this period.
-From 1984-1990, the Defense Data Network Network Information Center (DDN-NIC) administrated the top level domains of the DNS (com, net, org, edu etc) and provided a root name server.
+From 1984-1990, the Defense Data Network Network Information Center (DDN-NIC) administrated the Top Level Domains of the DNS (com, net, org, edu etc) and provided a root name server.

 On the 1st of October, 2016, ICANN was freed from it's United States Department of Commerce (DOC) oversight contract.
-ICANN now has the "keys to the kingdom", with ultimate authority over the Domain Name System (DNS) and Internet numbers; the namespace of the Internet has passed to an international multi-stakeholder arrangement.
+ICANN now had the "keys to the kingdom", with ultimate authority over the Domain Name System (DNS) and Internet numbers; the namespace of the Internet has passed to an international multi-stakeholder arrangement.

 Due to the importance of the Domain Name System (DNS), management and maintenance is required.
 While the Internet has no central government, the assignment of "space" (IP, DNS, ASN) on the Internet is strictly managed.
 The Domain Name System is managed by the following:

 The Domain Name System is a hierarchical system, and at the top of the hierarchy is the DNS root zone.
-IANA manages the DNS root zone - under oversight by ICANN - by administrating the data in the root name servers.
+IANA manages the DNS root zone - under oversight fromICANN - by administrating the data in the root name servers.
 IANA also manages Internet numbers by delegating responsibility for IP number blocks to five regional Internet registries, who comprise the Number Resource Organization.
-ICANN assigns and accredits registries and registrars; registries manage namespace within their domain (for example: google namespace in the com domain) and registrars buy and manage domain namespace on behalf of end users.
+ICANN assigns and accredits organisations who manage registries and registrars; registries manage namespace within Top Level Domains (for example: google namespace in the com domain) and registrars buy and manage namespace in these Top Level Domains on behalf of their customers.

-For example, the domain name : google.com has two labels.
+The domain name google.com has two labels.
 Labels are separated by dots (.).
-The importance of the label - in terms of it's hierarchy within a domain name - moves from right to left.
+Labels are limited to sixty three characters and the characters allowed in the label are from a ASCII character set.
+The importance of the label - in terms of it's hierarchy - moves from right to left.
 Each label, which is to the left, can be described as a subdomain of the label to it's right.
-Moving from right to left we can see that com is the top level (domain) and google is the second level (domain).
-In theory, there is no end to the amount of domain name levels, for example you could have the domain name: example.co.ss.co.com.
-The DNS root zone is the highest level within the Domain Name System.
-The DNS root zone is name-less.
+The amount of subdomains is restricted to one hundred and twenty seven.
+For the domain google.com the com label is the Top Level Domain and google label is the Second Level Domain.
+In theory, there is virtually no end (127) to the amount of domain name subdomains, but most domain names do not exceed the following: example.co.ss.co.com.
+The full domain name is limited to two hundred and fifty three characters.

-The DNS root zone is currently served by thirteen root name servers, which are: a.root-servers.net VeriSign, Inc.; b.root-servers.net University of Southern California (ISI); c.root-servers.net Cogent Communications; d.root-servers.net University of Maryland; e.root-servers.net NASA (Ames Research Center); f.root-servers.net Internet Systems Consortium, Inc.; g.root-servers.net US Department of Defense (NIC); h.root-servers.net US Army (Research Lab); i.root-servers.net Netnod; j.root-servers.net VeriSign, Inc.; k.root-servers.net RIPE NCC; l.root-servers.net ICANN; and m.root-servers.net WIDE Project.
+The DNS root zone is currently served by thirteen authoritative root name servers, which are: a.root-servers.net VeriSign, Inc.; b.root-servers.net University of Southern California (ISI); c.root-servers.net Cogent Communications; d.root-servers.net University of Maryland; e.root-servers.net NASA (Ames Research Center); f.root-servers.net Internet Systems Consortium, Inc.; g.root-servers.net US Department of Defense (NIC); h.root-servers.net US Army (Research Lab); i.root-servers.net Netnod; j.root-servers.net VeriSign, Inc.; k.root-servers.net RIPE NCC; l.root-servers.net ICANN; and m.root-servers.net WIDE Project.
 There is no single server for each root name server, the burden is spread across multiple locations; for example, the LINX (London Internet Exchange) provides services for the k.root-servers.net RIPE NCC root nameserver.